 The application should provide the ability to easily integrate calibration algorithms using the aforementioned data through interfaces or abstract class implementations.
 The program should give users implementing the algorithm access to the data, as well as the external and internal parameters of the sensors (if available).
 The program should be able to run correctly implemented algorithms and display and evaluate the results returned by the algorithms.
 For ease of implementation, this could be a separate application or library.

-The goal of this project is to apply a pre-trained network, called ‘Depth Anything’ for the images of ELTECar.
+The goal of this project is to apply a pre-trained network, for example ‘Depth Anything’ for the images of ELTECar.

 The results of DepthAnything are very spectacular, however, the depth values are not always correct.
 Moreover, the obtained depth is defined up to an unknown scale.